 - Hotel Accommodations: The tour price includes hotel rooms with private bathrooms.
 Our standard is to provide the best available hotels while considering value.

 - Meals are included as indicated in the itinerary.
-Please note that not all group meals will be kosher, but all will include vegetarian or fish options.
+Please note that dairy and fish options will be provided throughout, and certified kosher food will be available on request.